P. S. Mithran: Career

-Mithran is currently working on his next project, Sardar, starring Karthi in the lead role.
+Mithran then worked on his next project, Sardar, starring Karthi in the lead role.

 Filmmaking

 Mithran's films mainly focus on thrillers and common societal themes.
 His films often use green tinting.
 As of Hero, music director Yuvan Shankar Raja, cinematographer George C. Williams, and editor Ruben are his regular collaborators.
 His films have focused on topics such as cybersecurity, intellectual theft, national security, espionage, and water adulteration.

 Through Hero (2019) and Sardar (2022), Mithran has introduced Bollywood actors, Abhay Deol and Chunky Pandey, into Tamil cinema.